Flank/flank-dashboard/docs/19_feature_design_template.md

 ### Prototyping
 > Create a simple prototype to confirm that implementing this feature is possible.

-Using the selected approach, one should provide prototypes.
-This means that for each requirement from the [Requirements](#requirements) section, one should give an example of code that meets this requirement (or could be used for this purpose).
+Using the selected approach, one should provide prototypes for all high-risk requirements.
+High-risk means the ones that we are not sure that it's possible to implement in a reasonable time frame while applying best practices.

 Generally speaking, in the [Feasibility study](#feasibility-study) and [Landscape](#landscape) section, one states the solution is possible.
-In this section, one should prove this statement with prototypes (code snippets).
+In this section, one should prove this statement with prototypes and provide profs in a form of code snippets/sample application.

 _**Note**: Prototypes must cover the possible problems and edge cases for the feature, and exemplify how to solve them.
 There is no need to deep dive into such cases - the [Design](#design) section should discover details.
 Instead, prototypes should expose that the selected approach provides a convenient way to handle edge cases._

 ### System modeling
 > Create an abstract model of the system/feature.

 The purpose of this section is to discover the relation of the new feature to the existing project's implementations.
 In general, the section should examine the feature's place in the project's world.
-To archive this goal, one should consider the existing components of the project and think of the feature as such a component.
+To archive this goal, one should consider the existing components/modules of the project and think of the feature as such.
 Then, answer the following:

 - Is the new feature a part of the existing component?
 Does it complement or improve/upgrade this component?
 - Is the new feature should be a part of a standalone component?
-How this component is going to relate to the project and other components?
+How this component is going to interact with other components?
-- In what way the new feature integrates into the project's functionality?

 The above questions are focused on one purpose: the place and role of the new feature.
 To simplify reasoning, one may use the component or other diagrams in this section.